Ellen Hagen

 1975-2002.

-Fadime Sahindal, who was of Turkish-Kurdish origin, came with the family to Sweden at the beginning of the 1980s.
-As a student she studied social studies in Sundsvall and Östersund.
+Fadime Sahindal, who was of Turkish-Kurdish origin, came to Sweden with her family in the early 1980s.
+As a student, she studied social work in Sundsvall and Östersund.

-In her 20s, she began a relationship, which was not accepted by relatives.
-After harassment and threats from male relatives, Sahindal made a police report and contacted the media.
-It was in connection with this that she became known to the public.
+In her 20s, she started a relationship, which was not accepted by relatives.
+After harassment and threats from male relatives, Sahindal filed a police report and contacted the media.
+It was in this context that she became known to the public.

-She became a symbol of other immigrant women in similar situations.
-At a seminar on integration issues in Parliament in 2001, she criticized the cultural pattern in some immigrant groups and also the inability of society to support women who were in a situation similar to hers.
+She became a symbol for other immigrant women in similar situations.
+At a seminar on integration issues in Parliament in 2001, she criticized the cultural patterns of certain immigrant groups and also the inability of society to support women in similar situations.

-On a visit to the home 21 January 2002, Fadime Sahindal was murdered.
+During a visit to the home on January 21, 2002, Fadime Sahindal was murdered.
 The father was arrested and sentenced to life imprisonment for murder.

-Representatives of Kurdish organisations and other immigrant groups in Sweden took a strong distance from the murder of Fadime Sahindal.
+Representatives of Kurdish organizations and other immigrant groups in Sweden strongly condemned the murder of Fadime Sahindal.

-After that, several organisations, networks and funds were formed in support of vulnerable immigrant women and the subsequent debate was about honour killings and a lack of support for immigrant women.
+Since then, several organizations, networks and funds have been set up to support vulnerable migrant women and the subsequent debate focused on honour killings and lack of support for migrant women.

-Among the large numbers of people attending the funeral service in Uppsala Cathedral on 5 February 2002 there were representatives of the Government and the Royal Family.
+Among the large number of people attending the funeral service in Uppsala Cathedral on February 5, 2002 were representatives of the government and the royal family.

 Burial site: 0313-0861